professor-jonny/XboxWirelessAdapter/communication_protocol.md

 - **Tag 0x09 link state clarified**: `0x01` = no link.
 This is the normal state during the ADAPTER_INFO query phase (before CONNECT_REQ).
 Previous notes incorrectly attributed it to a DHCP state-machine lag — corrected throughout.
 - **Tag 0x01 IP = saved static IP from flash**: returned regardless of current connection state.
 Router was off but IP `192.168.1.150` still reported.
 - **Tag 0x04 = 0x01 = 802.11b-only mode** (not merely "radio on").
 Radio configured for b-only despite SSID `open_ch9_bg`.
-- **PPPoE out-of-band note added**: PPPoE credentials are configured via the adapter's HTTP admin interface, not via XPP.
-Absent from all wire captures by design.
 - **Adapter hardware MAC confirmed**: `00:12:5a:33:fa:31` is the MN-740's own hardware MAC (D-Link product, user-confirmed).
 This is distinct from the ISP-facing clone MAC `aa:bb:cc:dd:aa:ff`.

 **v26.0** — Tag 0x03 corrected.
 Previous "WEP Shared-Key Auth Password" description was wrong.
 Full re-analysis of `lysten_password.log` confirms: adapter already had a saved profile, no WEP network involved.
 Tag 0x03 is solely the **XPP admin password / console pairing lock** — sent to set or clear the password that prevents unauthorised consoles from reconfiguring the adapter.
 Pkt#9 sets `"aabbccddee"` (len=10); Pkt#99 clears it (len=0x00).
 Second HANDSHAKE_REQ from different console MAC at Pkt#199 confirms this is a pairing/locking scenario.
 Table B row and §Tag 0x03 section rewritten.